 Vila, A. V., Imhann, F., Collij, V., Jankipersadsing, S. A., Gurry, T., Mujagic, Z., … Weersma, R. K. (2018).
 Gut microbiota composition and functional changes in inflammatory bowel disease and irritable bowel syndrome.
 Science Translational Medicine, 10(472), eaap8914.

 Whelan, K., Martin, L. D., Staudacher, H. M., & Lomer, M. C. E. (2018).
 The low FODMAP diet in the management of irritable bowel syndrome: An evidence-based review of FODMAP restriction, reintroduction and personalisation in clinical practice.
-Journal of Human Nutrition and Dietetics: The Official Journal of the British Dietetic Association, 31(2), 239–255.
+Journal of Human Nutrition and Dietetics, 31(2), 239–255.

 Wilson, B., Rossi, M., Dimidi, E., & Whelan, K. (2019).
 Prebiotics in irritable bowel syndrome and other functional bowel disorders in adults: A systematic review and meta-analysis of randomized controlled trials.
 The American Journal of Clinical Nutrition, 109(4), 1098–1111.

 Wu, I. X. Y., Wong, C. H. L., Ho, R. S. T., Cheung, W. K. W., Ford, A. C., Wu, J. C. Y., … Chung, V. C. H. (2019).
 Acupuncture and related therapies for treating irritable bowel syndrome: Overview of systematic reviews and network meta-analysis.
 Therapeutic Advances in Gastroenterology, 12, 1-34.